Zimmerman's poison frog: Reproduction

 Reproduction occurs during the day and peaks after rain.
 Males initiate advertisement calls when they see a female and approach the female with increasing calling frequency.
-Males usually call around suitable phytotelmas, and once the female lay the eggs, the male fertilize them.
+Males usually call around suitable phytotelma, and once the female lay the eggs, the male fertilize them.
 Female R. variabilis usually lay around 2-6 eggs in water.
 The species also has a promiscuous mating system, meaning males and females mated randomly and polygynously.
 R. variabilis exhibit little to no mate fidelity.

-Male R. variabilis form arboreal perches in the presence of females.
+Male R. variabilis call from arboreal perches in the presence of females.
 The calling frequency increases as the male approach the female.
 Calling only occurs when males attempt to attract females.
-R. variabilis usually makes buzzing calls ranging from 106 – 297 pulses per second, each pulse ranging from 0.14 to 0.44 seconds and intervals ranging from 0.6 to 2.0 seconds.
-These short high-frequency calls, 4386 – 5624 Hz, calls are common among other frogs within the same variabilis group.
+R. variabilis makes a buzzing call ranging from 106 – 297 pulses per second, each pulse ranging from 0.14 to 0.44 seconds and intervals ranging from 0.6 to 2.0 seconds.
+These short, high-frequency (4386 – 5624 Hz) calls are common among other frogs within the variabilis group.

 Two males wrestle to determine dominance when they come into conflict over a female.
 The winner has the opportunity to fertilize the eggs first.
 The subordinate male has the chance to fertilize the egg after the dominant male while the dominant male continues to court the female, even after the initial fertilization.
 This fertilization process can repeat in multiple cycles.